-IDEA is rolling out a new platform called CampusLabs for Fall 2019.
+IDEA has been rolled out for Fall 2019.

-This semester, the IDEA surveys are being rolled out on a new platform (CampusLabs).
-This platform will allow faculty to check the response rates when surveys are underway, access reports after the surveys are closed, and track data over time.
+In fall 2019 semester, the IDEA surveys were rolled out on a new platform (CampusLabs).
+This platform allows faculty to check the response rates when surveys are underway, access reports after the surveys are closed, and track data over time.

 For CampusLabs technical support, call (716) 270-0000 or email firstname.lastname@example.org For username/password issues, contact UAA IT Services at (907) 786-4646, option 1, or email email@example.com

 IDEA Surveys are the online course evaluations which the University of Alaska Anchorage contracts The IDEA Center to administer every semester.
 IDEA is a nonprofit organization whose mission is to serve colleges and universities committed to improving learning, teaching, and leadership performance.

 Every semester after the add-drop deadline, a list of CRNs (Course Numbers) that meet the criteria (have 3 or more students enrolled) are loaded into IDEA.
 If your course does not generate a survey, a suite of summative and formative classroom assessments should be established to supplement or supplant IDEA.
 Sometimes, courses that are cross-listed or stacked may generate multiple surveys.
 Faculty may see multiple OSF forms for these courses because there are multiple CRNs associated with them.
 Multiple surveys for the same course can be easily combined by emailing firstname.lastname@example.org .

 The Objective Selection Form (OSF) (adding questions, weighting objectives)

 Once the IDEA Surveys have been setup for a given semester (normally shortly after the Add-Drop deadline), faculty will begin getting reminders to fill out the Objective selection Form (OSF).
 These reminders continue weekly until faculty have finished all their OSF forms.